kmulqueen/react-firebase-clientpanel/README.md

 ### Central Dashboard

 View all clients and total balance from the dashboard.
-You can also add new clients here by clicking the green "Add Client" button and filling out the form.
+You can also add new clients here by clicking the green "New" button and filling out the form.

 ![Image of Client Manager App Dashboard](/images/client-app-1.png)